 3. SANTS team is mobilized by the Transport Neonatologist and they will begin booking the mode of transportation, prepping equipment etc.

-4. Continue to triage the call based on the SANTS RAAPID Transport Pathway.
+4. Continue to triage the call and add other centres as needed based on the SANTS RAAPID Transport Workflows.
 Referrals are classified as:

 • Emergent: Mobilization <15 minutes (transport by STARS may be advisable)